-Anthos clusters on bare metal provides advanced monitoring of the health and performance of your environment, so you can more easily scale up applications while maintaining reliability despite fluctuations in workload and network traffic.
+GKE on Bare Metal provides advanced monitoring of the health and performance of your environment, so you can more easily scale up applications while maintaining reliability despite fluctuations in workload and network traffic.

 You manage monitoring, logging, and analysis of clusters and workloads through Connect.